eclipse-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service-api/README.md

 RegistryApi api = new RegistryApi(apiClient);
 ```

-Currently the Registration Service is not published to any public artifactory so the rest client can be used in local development after publishing the
+Currently the Registration Service client is not published to any public artifactory so the rest client can be used in local development after publishing the
 Registration Service artifacts locally

 ```